 The furniture and accessories are not particularly cheap, with sets mostly in the $20-40 range.
 But even if plastic, the details are really neat, like a “glass” topped coffee table with a sliding drawer underneath containing three colorful coffee table books.
 Still, there are a few things that really differentiate these dollhouse sets from others.

 Most notably, Lundby makes teched-out dollhouses with working lights (really!) in accessories like dollhouse lamps, kitchen sets or a light-up fish tank.
 It works courtesy of mini prongs that poke through pre-cut holes the back of the dollhouse, attaching to a kid-safe 5-volt adaptor you can plug into the wall.
 My girls went absolutely nuts at the idea of turning the lights on and off themselves.
 We’re talking full-on shrieking.

-Another nice touch: The houses are modular, meaning you can add the Lundby Garden extension with lawn and picket fence, or the dollhouse extension floor (both shown at top) should the Bjornstrand family outgrow their modest 4BR 1BA w/balc.
+Another nice touch: The houses are modular, meaning you can add the Lundby Garden extension with lawn and picket fence (UPDATE: there’s also a new winter garden that’s awesome) or the dollhouse extension floor (both shown at top) should the Bjornstrand family outgrow their modest 4BR 1BA w/balc.

 Big caveat though: The working lights are extremely delicate.
 When a more aggressive playmate came over and “made an earthquake,” that was the end of some of them.

 Other big caveat: My six-year-old daughter called the Lundby dolls “creepy.”